Statcounter

 Caroline and I drove into the local Garden Centre car park recently.
 I thought we were there just to visit the Food Hall but it immediately became apparent that Caroline thought we were there to collect bags of compost that she had ordered.

-The place was very busy and there were more than 150 cars in the there.
+The place was very busy and there were more than 150 cars in the car park.
 Caroline asked me a question that scored so highly on the Vague Scale that it broke it.

 “Will you get behind that car in the compost collection queue, please?”